 HTML is composed of a series of documents known as templates.
 A template is a set of instructions that tell a web browser how to display a particular type of document.
 There are predefined templates for various types of documents, including articles, blog posts, contact forms, and menus.
 You can also create your own templates using the HTML editor provided with most web browsers.

 Once you have created your template, you need to fill it with content.
-The content in your template will be displayed as textBlock objects (or simply blocks in older versions of HTML).
+The content in your template displays as textBlock objects (or simply blocks in older versions of HTML).
 You can use any combination of tags and attributes to control the appearance and behavior of your blocks.
 For example, you can specify the width and height of a block’s container element, its border style and color, whether it should be bold or italicized, and so on.

 HTML is a very versatile language, and you can use it to create virtually any type of web page.